 French Roulette

-Yet, many players are attracted by the game due to its very “Frenchness”.
-After all, France is the country where this classic casino game emerged for the first time.
-In fact, the name “roulette” itself, when translated from French, means “little wheel”.
+Yet many players are attracted to the game because of its very ‘Frenchness’.
+After all, France is the country where this classic casino game first emerged.
+In fact, the name ‘roulette’ itself, when translated from French, means ‘little wheel’.

-French roulette follows roughly the same rules as European and American roulette, but there are two exceptions – the additional La Partage and En Prison rules apply.
-In addition, French roulette allows for the so-called French or Call bets to be placed.
-While French roulette is also a single-zero game, similarly to its European counterpart, it features a different table layout.
+French roulette follows roughly the same rules as European and American roulette, but two additional rules apply – La Partage and En Prison.
+In addition, French roulette allows for the so-called French, or call, bets to be placed.
+While French roulette is also a single-zero game, like its European counterpart, it features a different table layout.
 Read on to learn more about the game’s peculiarities, its house edge, and the types of bets you can place.

 French Roulette Table Layout